 So I went to the FHLC microfiche drawer and looked for the section for the United States.
 The whole file is alphabetized, so it is easy to search.
 In the U.S. part of the file I looked for Tennessee (again, alphabetically).
 Then among the Tennessee microfiche, I looked for Carter County.
 Now I see subjects and/or place names.
 I looked under "C" for Court Records.
 You would see Census, then Church records, then Court Records and then many other subjects further down the alphabet.

-Carter County, Tennessee I selected the date interval of interest to
+for Carter County, Tennessee I selected the date interval of

 Sometimes the number

-zeros, and for convenience the zeros are not copied, but that does not
+more zeros, and for convenience the zeros are not copied, but

 When I found the 7 digit number for the